Coming Soon: A New Name and Website

 Experience a loop

 Let’s Loop Seattle has helped bring loop technology to many Washington venues.
-For a list of looped locations in Washington, visit our Loops in Washington page or download our special guide, “Roadmap to a Looped Community” (updated April 2016).
+For a list of looped locations in Washington, visit our Loops in Washington page, download our special guide, “Roadmap to a Looped Community” (updated April 2016), or our comprehensive comprehensive guide to looped locations in Washington State (updated August 2016).

 Commuting and traveling are safer, easier, and more enjoyable when fully accessible to everyone.
 Airport terminals, trains and train stations, metros, buses, taxis, and all check-in and ticket counters all benefit tremendously from hearing loops.